MissT17/udacity-movie_project/movie-trailer/standard/README.md

 # Requirements

 Please make sure that a 2.7 version of Python is installed on your machine (as the code is adapted to this version of Python).
 In order to check if you have the necessary Python version installed:
-  1. Open the terminal on your computer (if you use Mac: go to Applications > Terminal, on Windows machines it corresponds to Start > Program Files > Accessories > Command Prompt)
+  1. Open the terminal on your computer (if you use Mac: go to Applications > Utilities > Terminal, on Windows machines it corresponds to Start > Program Files > Accessories > Command Prompt)
   2. Type `python` or `python --v` in the command line, which should provide you with something similar to:
        ```
        Python 2.7.5 (default, Jun 17 2014, 18:11:42)